Bayesian Additive Main Effects and Multiplicative Interaction Models using Tensor Regression for Multi-environmental Trials: Introduction

-In this paper, we propose the Bayesian additive main effects and multiplicative interaction tensor model (BAMMIT), which generalises the AMMI model to contain a tensor of interacting terms.
+In this paper, we propose the Bayesian Additive Main effects and Multiplicative Interaction Tensor (BAMMIT) model, which generalises the AMMI model to contain a tensor of interacting terms.
 We extend the standard AMMI model to include new parameters to the additive and multiplicative terms of the model, taking into account factors other than genotype and environment on the phenotype of a given cultivar.
-Common extra factors might include soil types, replications, time points, or growth stages.
-We present our new model in a Bayesian hierarchical format where we place prior distributions on the main and tensor product terms so as to guarantee the model's identifiability and impose orthonormality constraints, which are an essential part of both the original AMMI and our BAMMIT models.
-Our model as proposed is easily extendable to more complex dependence structures, and we explore how one such extension (time dependence) might be used in our case study.
+Common extra factors might include soil types, time points, or growth stages.
+Our methodology captures both minor and major interactions of these factors and identifies which of these are important and need to be included in the model.
+We present our new model in a Bayesian hierarchical format where we place prior distributions on the main and tensor product terms so as to guarantee the model's identifiability and impose orthonormality constraints, which are an essential part of both the original AMMI and the BAMMIT models.

 We evaluate our proposed approach through a set of simulation experiments.
-Our interest is to investigate the model's performance when the complexity increases, that is, when other variables besides genotype and environment are included and there are different sample sizes.
-We compare the prediction of our model with other machine learning models in terms of the root mean squared error (RMSE) and the coefficient of determination ($R^2$).
-We explore the proposed model in a real-world application where we analyse wheat data gathered across Ireland from 2010 to 2019.
-Again, our model demonstrates competitive performance when compared to previous approaches.
-Finally, we show through a new set of visualisations how the posterior distribution of the components of the BAMMIT model can be better assessed in order to quickly identify optimal interactions as well as the uncertainty associated with them.
+Our interest is to investigate the model's performance under different sample sizes and degrees and complexity of interaction structures.
+We compare the predictions from our model with other machine learning models and standard linear mixed effects models in terms of the out-of-sample root mean squared error (RMSE) and the coefficient of determination ($R^2$).